 When their laptop fails (and it will, considering how much they're going to put it through hauling it all over campus and dropping their backpacks frequently!) they'll be glad to have a recent backup of all their work.

-This Western Digital model holds two terabytes, which ought to be enough for anyone but the most data-hungry, and will work for either a PC or a Mac.
+This Western Digital model holds four terabytes, which ought to be enough for anyone but the most data-hungry, and will work for either a PC or a Mac.

 A Long, Long, Long, Long, Long Charging Cable